 3) Make It Scalable

-Chances are you’ll use your logo everywhere, from letterheads to oversized banners.
+You’ll probably use your logo everywhere, from letterheads to oversized banners.
 No matter the situation, you’ll always want your logo to look as good shrunken down as it does when blown up.
 That means designing a logo with scalability in mind.

 This is another situation where simplicity works best.
 The simpler the design, the more scalable it becomes.
 If you have too many elements in your logo design, chances are some of those elements could be lost when your design is reduced for letterhead duty.